-Post interview discussion (30 Assessors discuss the recommended outcome and agree any feedback to be provided to the applicant. minutes) Please ensure that wherever possible the outcome and feedback is agreed by the end of the interview.
-Assessors remain in Teams session 2: 'Interview: name of applicant' Please also indicate whether: • another interview is required and/or whether additional documented evidence should be submitted Feedback must be provided for an outcome 2 or 3.
+Assessors discuss the recommended outcome and agree any feedback to be provided to the applicant.
+Please ensure that wherever possible the outcome and feedback is agreed by the end of the interview.
+Please also indicate whether: another interview is required and/or whether additional documented evidence should be submitted Feedback must be provided for an outcome 2 or 3.
 Assessors may also provide feedback for an outcome 1 where they consider the guidance will help the future development of the applicant, but this is not a requirement.
-After the interview assessment Assessors complete their Interview Assessment Question and Note Taking Form and the Interview Record Form (appendices 2 and 3).
+Assessors complete their Interview Assessment Question and Note Taking Form and the Interview Record Form (appendices 2 and 3).
 Please send both to the Lay Chair as soon as possible.
 Normally the forms are scanned and emailed to the Lay Chair.
 Handwritten forms are acceptable, although the Lay assessors prefer them to be typed.